A culture of innovation, fostered through employee recognition, can be an effective way for organizations to drive innovation and business growth.

 Nearly 35% of the revenues generated by businesses are from products and services that were developed within the last 5 years, as per different studies.

-A culture of innovation provides the right environment for encouraging such activities at the workplace.
+A culture of innovation fosters the right environment for such activities in the workplace.

 The absence of the right culture can discourage employees from investing their time and energy in exploring new ideas and eventually hinder business success.